 Corn Flour Cookies

-These corn flour cookies are golden, soft, and subtly sweet.
-They're gluten free, vegan, nut free and refined sugar free.
-These cornbread cookies are perfect for school snacks or whenever you're craving a nutritious treat.
+These corn flour cookies are sweet and chewy with crispy edges.
+They taste just like cornbread in cookie form.
+They're gluten free, vegan, and refined sugar free.
+These cornbread cookies are perfect whenever you're craving a nutritious treat.

 Course Dessert